carpentries/governance/minutes/motions.md

 **Voting:** Motion passes (8 yes, 0 no, 0 abstain)
 **Date:** 2022-08-11

-## Approving Minutes from the Executive Council Quarterly (Q2) meeting on 2022-05-09
+## Approving Minutes from the Executive Council Quarterly Q2 Meeting on 2022-05-09

 I move to approve the minutes from the [Executive Council Quarterly (Q2) meeting on 9th May 2022](https://github.com/carpentries/executive-council-info/blob/main/minutes/2022/EC-minutes-2022-05-09-Q2.md).